the1lab/1lab/src/Cat/Diagram/Image.lagda.md

-Since keeping track of all the factorisations by hand would be fiddly, we formalise the idea of image here using [comma categories], namely the idea of [universal morphisms] as in the construction of adjoints.
+Since keeping track of all the factorisations by hand would be fiddly, we formalise the idea of image here using [comma categories], namely the idea of [[universal morphisms]] as in the construction of adjoints.
 Fix a morphism $f : a \to b$, and consider it as an object of the [slice category] $\cC/b$.

 [comma categories]: Cat.Instances.Comma.html
-[universal morphisms]: Cat.Functor.Adjoint.html#universal-morphisms
 [slice category]: Cat.Instances.Slice.html

 For a given subclass of monomorphisms $M$, there is a full subcategory